MerginMaps/docs/src/gis/projections/index.md

 ![QGIS Transformations British National Grid to World Geodetic System](./QGIS_Transformations2.png)

-## Example Capture GPS point for Great Britain
+## Example capture GPS point for Great Britain

 For example, imagine we have a project for the Great Britain, where we use map projection British National Grid (EPSG:27700) to display map.
 We have background map in the same coordinate reference system, so there is no datum transformation required to show it.
 However we want to capture point by GPS receiver in the field by [Input app](https://inputapp.io), and we add a point layer in WGS 84 coordinate reference system.
 When we add point to this point layer, we store the coordinate values (latitude and longitude received from GPS) as is in the data section of our layer.
 When we want to show the point on the QGIS map canvas, QGIS needs to first do datum transformation, following by map projection.